placeholder image

 Primary Instructor - Fall 2018

 First-year students solve real engineering design problems in interdisciplinary teams.
 Design projects vary by section.
 Curriculum focuses on iterative design process, teamwork and team dynamics, supporting design with testing and analysis, and technical writing.
 Completed projects are exhibited at an end-of-semester design expo.
-Students responsible for contributing towards their design project budget and poster costs, and purchasing safety glasses (approximately $75).
+Students are responsible for contributing towards their design project budget, workshop costs, and course arduino kit (approximately $125).
+Degree credit not granted for this course and ASTR 2500, ASEN 1400, ASEN 1403 and ECEN 1400.

 Background